pranav-ap/wasp-lang/specs.md

 import { foo, bar } from "path/to/filename";

 import { foo, bar } from "path/to/folder_name";
-- folder must have a file named mod.wsp
+- folder must have a file named mod.wasp

 pub fn add (a: num, b: num) -> num {
 	return a + b;
 }